TheCandidStartup/TheCandidStartup.github.io/_drafts/securing-github-actions.md

 * My auto-assign workflow does
 * [Post](https://securitylab.github.com/resources/github-actions-preventing-pwn-requests/) from time `pull-request-target` was introduced explains it better
 * Problem comes when you checkout code from an external pull request and try building it.
 Lots of ways for attacker to steal secrets that workflow has access to.
-* In my case all I'm doing is adding a reviewer to every pull request created
+* In my case all I'm doing is adding a reviewer to every pull request created.
+Doesn't need to touch fork referenced by pull request.
+In fact, with permissions restricted to the pull request itself, it doesn't have any access to code.
+* For future reference.
+If you do need to analyze content of pull request and then update pull requests with results, the recommendation is to use two separate workflows.
+The analysis part is triggered by `pull-request` and has no access to branch target.
+Effectively analysis runs in a sandbox.
+Upload results as artifact at end of workflow.
+Trigger a second workflow on completion of the first, which downloads results and updates pull request.

+# Conclusion

+It's well worth getting ahead of the curve and taking basic steps to secure your GitHub Actions.
+1. Enable CodeQL scanning of your actions
+2. Make sure all actions have the minimum permissions needed
+3. Pin third party action versions to a SHA
+4. Enable Dependabot GitHub Actions updates with a cooldown
+5. Review changes before committing